 This section of Chapter III contains specific procedures for seven requisite elements to be followed during the audit.
 Should the carrier's system of accounts and records make the use of these specific procedures inappropriate, the carrier may request OPM to consider alternative procedures designed to produce similar results.
+For all samples selected in the procedures below, the samples must be representative of the population.
 The seven requisite elements include the following: